-What are HomeStyle contractor requirements?
+What are the HomeStyle contractor requirements?

-Borrowers that use a HomeStyle loan are required to choose their own contractor to complete the renovations.
+Borrowers that use a HomeStyle loan are required to choose their contractor to complete the renovations.
 Once a borrower has found a contractor, their lender will review the selected professional to make sure they are qualified to complete the necessary renovations.
-Some lenders choose to base their decision off the Contractor Profile Report to make a more informed decision.
+Some lenders choose to base their decision on the Contractor Profile Report to make a more informed decision.